-Feed that has been fermented is higher in vitamins B, C and K, contains probiotics which help digestion and increases the availability of the nutrients that were locked inside the grain.
+Feed that has been fermented is higher in vitamins B, C, and K contains probiotics that help digestion, and increases the availability of the nutrients locked inside the grain.

-This method of feeding decreases feed consumption and waste all while boosting the immune system!
+This method of feeding decreases feeds consumption and waste, all while boosting the immune system!

 If you take that one step further and let the seeds grow, you have fodder for your girls.

 Eggs!
-They are good for you and they are good for the chickens too!
-As a treat on cold days, mix them up some scrambled eggs – you can add your dried herbs to the mix too.
+They are good for you, and they are good for the chickens too!
+As a treat on cold days, mix some scrambled eggs – you can also add your dried herbs to the mix.

 Don’t forget to give them the eggshells too.
-Bake the shells in the oven on a low heat for about an hour and make sure the shells are crushed down into teeny, tiny pieces so they aren’t recognizable as eggshells – you don’t want them eating their own fresh eggs!
+Bake the shells in the oven on low heat for about an hour and make sure the shells are crushed down into teeny, tiny pieces, so they aren’t recognizable as eggshells – you don’t want them eating their own fresh eggs!

-Giving them back the eggshells helps them to get more calcium into their bodies ready for the laying season.
+Giving them back the eggshells helps them get more calcium into their bodies, ready for the laying season.